apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.client.TLSv1 INT 0
    :deprecated:

-   This setting is depreated in favor of :ts:cv:`proxy.config.ssl.client.version.min` and :ts:cv:`proxy.config.ssl.client.version.min`, and will be ignored if those new settings are used.
+   This setting is deprecated in favor of :ts:cv:`proxy.config.ssl.client.version.min` and :ts:cv:`proxy.config.ssl.client.version.min`, and will be ignored if those new settings are used.

    Enables (``1``) or disables (``0``) TLSv1.0 in the ATS client context.
 If not specified, enabled by default